Quantcast

 Chinese Drama - 2026, 40 episodes

-I think Pursuit of Jade is the first cdrama I’ve watched where I’ve not wanted to change a single thing.
-Even at their best, I've found unavoidable criticisms such as poor character continuity, weak subplots, and unconscious gender bias where the crux is dismantling that.
-I could go on.
-My major gripe, which I found The Double (2024) adequately handled, was that of tone.
-You have these really intricate and detailed plots that are undercut in the worst way possible by poor or ill-timed tone (excessive cuteness, comedic relief).
-This was incredibly pleasing because it felt like justice was being done all round.
+Even at their best, I've found unavoidable criticisms with cdramas such as poor character continuity, weak subplots, and unconscious gender bias where the crux is dismantling that.
+My major gripe is that of tone.
+You have these intricate plots that are undercut in the worst way possible by poor or ill-timed tone (excessive cuteness, comedic relief).
+Pursuit of Jade, for me, has joined the cohort alongside The Double.
+I have a greater fondness for some arcs over others, but overall, a very consistent viewing experience.

 • See You at Work Tomorrow!